philcoffman/philcoffman.com/_posts/2019-09-05-posters-vol-i.md

 ![](https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/0a518f71344587.5cf5dd3271954.jpg)

-These posters in particular are just so good!
+These posters below in particular are some of my favorites.
 Xtian mentions in his Behance post that a shop is coming soon, so perhaps these will be available for sale in the future.

 <ul class="imageList">
 <li><img src="https://mir-s3-cdn-cf.behance.net/project_modules/1400_opt_1/f3b44a71344587.5cf31c58b27fa.jpg"></li>